 The present results were remarkably similar for the written descriptions by prospective teachers, novice teachers, and experienced teachers.
 The exceptions were that the experienced teachers dwelled less on teacher motivation and more on rules and grades.
 Even in light of more complete descriptions of effective and ineffective teachers, however, a problem for educators who are committed to the preparation of teachers is that knowing how effective and ineffective teachers behave does not provide a prescription for shortening or easing the route to proficiency and excellence in teaching.
 Simply copying the external characteristics of effective teachers without building complementary rich, underlying knowledge structures is likely to result in a conservative mimic lacking in adaptive innovation (Leinhardt, 1993).
-The challenge is to find an initial balance between formal knowledge of educational practice and the application of concepts of effective teaching and then to progressively shift that balance to move teachers-in-training toward expert thinking and action as rapidly as feasible.
+The challenge is to find an initial balance between formal knowledge of educational practice and the application of concepts of effective teachers-in-training toward expert thinking and action as rapidly as feasible.